csc7/PP3_CI_QCSDA/README.md

 ___
 # 13 .
 Deployment

 The website was fully written in Gitpod, permanently tested in Gitpod terminal, and periodically deployed to GigHub Pages (in a main branch) and Heroku Platform (to handle backend languages).
+It was migrated to Render in November 2022.

-The fully deployed program, accessible by anyone, is found [here](https://pp3-ci-qcsda.herokuapp.com/), whose URL is https://pp3-ci-qcsda.herokuapp.com/ .
+The fully deployed program, accessible by anyone, is found [here](https://pp3-ci-qcsda.onrender.com/), whose URL is https://pp3-ci-qcsda.onrender.com/ .
 Its repository is found [here](https://github.com/csc7/PP3_CI_QCSDA), whose URL is https://github.com/csc7/PP3_CI_QCSDA.

 The program requires access to Google Cloud Platform.
 These steps are also included in these deployment instructions.